 Community Relations Director

-Brittney is responsible for community partnerships, events, and the oversight of the Senior Helpers Sales, Marketing, and Alzheimer’s and dementia training programs.
+Brittney has worked with Senior Helpers since 2014.
+She is responsible for community partnerships, events, and the oversight of the Senior Helpers Sales, Marketing, and Alzheimer’s and dementia training programs.
 Brittney is trained through Second Wind Dreams to put on the Virtual Dementia Tour for the community and Senior Helpers caregivers.
 She has a Bachelor’s degree in Health Services Administration with a minor in Health Sciences.
 She is currently pursuing her Master’s degree in Health Services Administration at the University of Central Florida.

 Director of Operations